 Measurement - General

-[This is a lump sum Contract and therefore measurement for payment of individual components of the Work will not be made for final payment, except for the unit price items as listed.]
+This is a lump sum Contract and therefore measurement for payment of individual components of the Work will not be made for final payment, except for the unit price items as listed.
 Measurement may be made for interim payments where measurement will be used to substantiate the percentage of Work completed.

 Weighing, measuring, and metering devices used to measure the quantity of materials for the Work shall be suitable for the purpose intended and shall conform to the tolerances and specifications as specified in the Government of Canada Weights and Measures Act and Regulations.